Climbing and Bouldering Mecca at Joshua Tree National Park

 When to go

 The best time to visit the park is mid-November to mid-May when the temperatures are generally cooler.
-Also mid-February till end of April (depends on a year) may offer stunning flower blossoming.
+Also, mid-February till the end of April (depending on the year) may offer stunning flower blossoming.

 Directions*